elm3nt/argon-cli/README.md

 ## Obfuscate generated c source file

-Obfuscates generated c source file with Tigress transformations (Abstract, Control flow, Data and Virtualization).
-Use short code of each transformations, for e.g. A, C, D V or any combinations of short codes such as AC, ADC, DACV.
+Obfuscate generated c source file with Tigress transformations (Abstract, Control flow, Data and Virtualization).
+Use short code of each transformations.
+For e.g. A, C, D V or any combinations of short codes such as AC, ADC, DACV.

 **Note: Make sure you use generated c source file from `generate` command.
 Your custom c source file might not work.**